top of page

 Action of Staff for Misbehavior

-The student will be removed from the situation, the behavior will be identified, and its inappropriateness will be addressed.
-The student will be informed of the consequences if this behavior continues.
+1st Occurrence - The student will be removed from the situation, the behavior will be identified and its inappropriateness will be addressed.
+The student will be informed of the consequences, if this behavior continues.

-Parents will be contacted and asked to pick up their student/student will be suspended the rest of the day.
+2nd Occurrence - Parents will be contacted and asked to pick up their student.
+The student will be suspended the rest of the day.

-Parents will be contacted and asked to pick up their student/student will be suspended that day and the next.
+3rd Occurrence - Parents will be contacted and asked to pick up their student.
+The student will be suspended that day and the next.

-Certain behaviors will be punishable by skipping to steps 3, 4, or 5 depending on staff members decision.
+Certain behaviors will be punishable by skipping to steps 3, 4, or 5.

-If a student is removed from the program permanently, they may return to the Life House Youth Center per the Program Director’s decision.
-The student will have to meet with the Program Director and one other staff member, present why they feel they should be let back into the center, and present a formal apology.
-These actions, in no way make a definite readmission within the Life House Center, that decision is solely on staffs’ decision.
+If a student is removed permanently they may return to the Life House Youth Center per the Executive Directors decision.
+The student will have to meet with the Director and one other staff member, present why they feel they should be let back into the center, and present a formal apology.
+These actions, in no way make a definite readmission within the Life House Center, that decision is solely at the discretion of the Executive Director.

 bottom of page